 IAO’s have responsibility for making sure that information systems and assets are handled and managed appropriately.
 This means making sure that personal information is properly protected, and where personal information is shared, that proper confidentiality, integrity and safeguards apply.

-IAO’s are responsible for ensuring that their staff process personal data in compliance with the 6 principles of the GDPR (as set out earlier in Section 5 of the report).
+IAO’s are responsible for ensuring that their staff process personal data in compliance with the 6 principles of the GDPR (as set out earlier in Section 5 of the Policy).

 Link Governor